 Energy Management

 The telecommunications sector is highly dependent on the continuous supply of electricity to ensure the functioning of its operations.
-In this context,
+In this context, TIM works to prioritize the use of renewable energy, reduce consumption in general and optimize management during operation, reducing greenhouse gas emissions.

 See below TIM’s energy consumption data: